|

 Matthew said, "I'm sure a lot of you have dogs.
 There are a lot of different dogs, but there is a group called "working dogs."
 These are dogs that were bred to, you guessed it, work.
 To perform a task.
 To have a purpose.
 If you own one of these dogs, I hope you're aware of it.
 If you treat a working dog like a toy, sporting, or other category, you will find yourself in trouble.
 You can't leave them at home for 8 hours locked up.
 You'll have things chewed, furniture destroyed, and trash strewn about.
 Combat Vets are working dogs.
 We have had a purpose.
 We've had a mission.
 And now we're away from it.
 And much like the working dogs, left to our own devices, we destroy things.
 Families, friendships, our own lives.
 Like a penned-up working dog, we don't need a blanket.
 We don't need a never-ending supply of food.
 Some of us don't need your thanks.
 We need to be tasked with a mission.
 We need a purpose.
 We need to be challenged."
 He added, “the short version is this - society currently treats Veterans like we're broken.
 We've done some things or experienced something and need to be fixed.
 There has to be something wrong with us.
 So naturally, when you hear those things, and people treat you that way, you start to believe that it's true.
 If we stopped treating everyone that is a veteran like they're a broken human, and instead are just people that have unique experiences, I feel like that'd be a move in the right direction.”
 Our heartfelt gratitude goes to Matthew and the many veterans that shared their stories with us.
 Their honesty and vulnerability were profoundly moving.
 May we all take these words to heart and move in the right direction together.
 Whether it’s decorating a tree or enjoying dear family recipes, we all have our favorite winter traditions.
 To celebrate this magical time of year, we asked our staff about their favorite winter traditions.
 Here they share what their families enjoy most during this special season.

 Jessica, our Executive Director, is obsessed with gingerbread.
 She looks forward to designing, baking, and decorating a gingerbread house each year.
 This year’s house featured a gingerbread doghouse in honor of their new puppy, Fergus.
 Jen, our Dental Program Manager, makes her mom’s special Thai chili sauce to accompany turkey during their holiday gatherings.
 This dish honors her family’s Thai heritage and makes the meal an extra special treat.
 Alex, our Program Coordinator, celebrates Christmas Eve with an “Around the World” Smörgåsbord.
 Their delectable spread includes good Swiss bread, cheese fondue, cold cuts, lumpia, pancit, flan, lefse, rice pudding with raspberry sauce, macaroni and cheese, scalloped potatoes, cookies, pastries, Swiss chocolates, hot cocoa, and apple cider.
 What are your family’s favorite traditions?
 Let us know in the comments.
-Happy Holidays!
-To every veteran and their family, we thank you for your service and sacrifice to our country.
-We are grateful for you today and every day.
+Happy Holidays! |

 Our Goal: